whisthq/admin-dashboard/README.md

 ## Development

 The admin dashboard is developed using the `npm` package manager.
 You can start developing by running `npm install`, and can launch into a localhost via `npm start`.
 If you need to update dependencies, you can run `npm upgrade`, followed by `npm prune` to remove unnecessary dependencies.

+The `master` branch autopublishes to Netlify, and should only be merged in via pull requests when code has been thoroughly tested.

 Basic continuous integration is set up for this project.
 For every push or PR, basic NodeJS tests will be compiled and run within GitHub Actions.
-This will also auto-format the code via Prettier, see below.
-You should make sure that every push to master passes the build in GitHub Actions, and that you pre-formatted the code via Prettier as well.
+This will also attempt to format the code via Prettier and inform you if your code is not properly formatted.
+You should make sure that every pull request to `master` passes the build in GitHub Actions, and that you pre-formatted the code via Prettier beforehand.

 ## Styling

 To ensure that code formatting is standardized, and to minimize clutter in the commits, you should set up styling with [Prettier](https://prettier.io/) before making any PRs.
 You may find a variety of tutorial online for your personal setup.
 This README covers how to set it up on VSCode and Sublime.
-You can always run Prettier directly from a terminal via `npm run format`.
+You can always run Prettier directly from a terminal by typing `npm run format`.

 ### [VSCode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)